amararun/aws-azure-llm-assistant/README.md

 ## 5 Flowise ChatFlow and Tool Templates

 See the repository.
 I have exported the JSON template for ChatFlow as well as the tool agent.
-You can download the json files to your local drive and then upload them directly to Flowise.
+You can download the json files to your local drive and then upload/ import them directly to Flowise.

-For uploading ChatFlow: Chatflows -> Add New -> Settings -> Load For uploading Tool : Tools -> Load

 https://github.com/amararun/aws-azure-llm-assistant/blob/main/ANALYTICS_ASSISTANT_LLM_APP_CHATFLOW.json
 https://github.com/amararun/aws-azure-llm-assistant/blob/main/ANALYTICS_ASSISTANT_LLM_APP_CUSTOM_TOOL.json